 Los de Abajo

 So what's different this time round?
 An enormous amount.
-The band have been touring the world (they had played in 26 countries at the last count) and they've been absorbing new global influences while continuing to explore their Mexican roots.
-As founder-member and keyboard player Carlos Cuevas puts it "our music has changed through the years, and been enriched by more influences - both by the styles we heard outside the country, and our research into Mexican music and the ways of creating a contemporary fusion".
+The band have toured the world and have been absorbing new global influences while continuing to explore their Mexican roots.
+As founder-member and keyboard player Carlos Cuevas puts it "our music has changed through the years, and been enriched by more influences - both by the styles we heard outside the country, and our research into Mexican music and the ways of creating a contemporary fusion."

-Anyone who has seen the band playing live in recent months will know what a classy, exhilarating and impressively varied outfit they have become.
+Anyone who has seen the band knows what an exhilarating and impressively varied outfit they've become.
 Most bands strive to repeat their studio sound on stage, but Los de Abajo are such great players that for them it's been quite the other way round.
-The sheer energy of their live shows, and their range of styles and influences, have not been fully reflected in their recordings until now.
-LDA v The Lunatics puts that right.
-It's the best album they've made thus far.